qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config.rst

   * - **Input/Output-setting Keys**
     - **Description**
+  * - add-css
+    - Include arbitrary CSS URIs to be loaded by the app.
   * - add-script
-    - Includes aritrary URIs to be loaded by the app.
+    - Includes aritrary script URIs to be loaded by the app.
   * - asset-let
     - Defines macros that will be replaced in @asset hints.
   * - compile-options